hitz-zentroa/euskanolDS/README.md

-# euskanolDS
+# EuskañolDS: A Naturally Sourced Corpus for Basque-Spanish Code-Switching
-EuskañolDS: A Naturally Sourced Corpus for Basque-Spanish Code-Switching
+This repository contains the dataset *EuskañolDS* and the code used to generate it.